shekmeister/hfc-documentation/docs/hyena-clans.md

-# Hyena Clans
+# Way of The Pack

-**Hyena Clans** will be a Next Generation Web3 Game and will available on Solana Blockchain.
+**Way of The Pack** will be a next-generation Web3 game and will be built on the Solana Blockchain.
 Holders of Hyena Fight Club NFTs are eligible to participate in this one of a kind experience.

 ## The Characters

 Hyena Fight Club NFT holders will be able to use their NFTs as in-game assets in our upcoming game.
 Each NFT is ranked "**Common**", "**Uncommon**", "**Rare**", or "**Legendary**" based on the rarity of its traits.
+For example, "Legendary" NFTs will be **significantly stronger** than "Rare", "Uncommon" or  "Common" NFTs.

-Consequently, the rarity of each NFT would directly influence the perks possessed by them .
+Consequently, the rarity of each NFT would directly influence the perks possessed by them.
 > *Users can view the rarity of their NFTs on our website and in-game.*

-## Requirements
+## Game Modes

-To play the game, an induvidual must own the following:
+The two current planned game-modes for Way of The Pack are:
-- **1 x Female Warrior Hyena NFT**
+- Hyena Fight Club
-- **3 x Male Warriors Hyena NFTs**
+    A PvP (players-vs-player) arcade style fighting game mode.

-Players are required to build their ***Clan*** with the aforementioned minimum requirements.
-Each player can only have **ONE** Female  Warrior as the **Queen** of the pack and upto **TEN** Male Warriors in their clan.
+- Hyena Hunts

-## Gameplay
+    A PvE (players-vs environment) arcade survival game mode.

-A Clan needs to gather prey for survival and either carry out **Hunts** or **Steal Food** from Lions or other animals in the jungle.
-The number of ***successful*** hunts and ***stolen*** prey directly infulences the **Ranking** and status of a Clan amongst other Clans.
+Both these game modes offer players an avenue of earning our $HUNTZ tokens which can be exchaned for $SOL.
+We will be adding more game-modes in the future.

-A **new game** would start every month.
-Players will have to **compete against each other** throughout said month, increasing the ranking of their respectinve Clans by carrying out successful hunts or stealing food from other animals.
-The Player whose Clan has the **highest ranking** at the end of the month will be considerd the ***Victor*** and will in turn walk away with the alotted Prize Pool for the month.
+> Holders will **NOT** be able to utilise *staked NFTs* in either game-mode.